Skip to content

 Optic Glioma

-Optic nerve glioma (optic pathway glioma) is a type of glioma that arises from the optic nerve.
-In a narrow sense, it refers to gliomas occurring in the optic nerve anterior to the optic chiasm.
-In a broad sense, it includes gliomas arising anywhere along the entire optic pathway, including posterior to the chiasm.
+Optic nerve glioma (optic pathway glioma) is a type of glioma that develops in the optic nerve.
+In a narrow sense, it refers to a glioma arising in the optic nerve anterior to the optic chiasm.
+In a broad sense, it means a glioma occurring throughout the entire optic pathway, including posterior to the optic chiasm (optic pathway glioma).

 Histologically, most are benign pilocytic astrocytomas (WHO Grade I).
 However, some malignant cases have been reported.
-Approximately 70% occur in childhood, making it a rare disease accounting for about 0.5–5% of pediatric brain tumors.
+Approximately 70% occur in childhood, and it is a rare disease accounting for about 0.5–5% of pediatric brain tumors.

-There is a strong association with neurofibromatosis type 1 (NF1, von Recklinghausen disease), and about 20–30% of optic nerve glioma cases are associated with NF1.
+There is a strong association with neurofibromatosis type 1 (NF1, von Recklinghausen disease), and about 20–30% of optic nerve glioma cases have concurrent NF1.
 Conversely, optic nerve glioma is the most common orbital lesion in NF1 patients.

-Section titled “Classification by Location and Genetic Background”
+Section titled “Classification by Site and Genetic Background”

 Most common form.
 Main symptoms are unilateral vision loss and proptosis.

-Localized to the intraorbital optic nerve; observation is the basic management.
-Spontaneous regression has been reported in cases associated with NF1.
+Limited to the intraorbital optic nerve; observation is the basic approach.
+Spontaneous regression has been reported in cases with NF1.

 Type that infiltrates the optic chiasm.

-Causes bilateral visual impairment and management is complex.
-Often occurs at a young age; evaluate extension to the hypothalamus.
+It causes bilateral visual impairment and management becomes complex.
+It often occurs at a young age, and extension to the hypothalamus should be evaluated.

-Type that extends from behind the chiasm to the hypothalamus.
+A type that extends from behind the optic chiasm to the hypothalamus.

 Classification by genetic background includes NF1-associated type (about 30% of all cases) and sporadic type (about 70%).
-Bilateral occurrence is also seen in NF1-associated type.
+Bilateral occurrence may be seen in the NF1-associated type.

 MRI image of optic glioma.
 Fusiform enlargement of the right intraorbital optic nerve is seen.